 Frequently Asked Questions

-Shingles or herpes zoster is a condition caused by the same virus which causes chickenpox.
-After someone recovers from chickenpox, the virus ‘rests’ within the nervous system until it ‘reawakens’ as shingles.
-The condition typically produces a painful blister-like rash on the skin.1 Some people also experience complications like herpes zoster ophthalmicus (HZO) and postherpetic neuralgia (PHN) that can last months to years and cost thousands of dollars.1–4
+Shingles, also known as herpes zoster, is a condition caused by the same virus that causes chickenpox.1,2 After a person recovers from chickenpox, the virus ‘rests’ within the nervous system until it ‘reawakens’ to cause shingles.1,2 The condition typically produces a painful blister-like rash on the skin.1

 References: